uchicago-library/bmrc/README.md

 - **Model Changes:** Run `python manage.py makemigrations`, then `python manage.py migrate` to update the database with your model changes.
 You must run the above commands each time you make changes to the model definition.
 - **CSS and JS Changes:** Kill the server, `./manage.py collectstatic`, restart server
 - **Other Errors:** Try running `pip install -r requirements.txt`
+- **If running vagrant on local:** Installing pip packages & upgrades require adding package to requirements.txt, `vagrant destroy`, and `vagrant up` rather than the regular pip install method.

 ## Test Instance
 - The test instance should mirror the production site, less any features being tested at the time